My art is inspired by the myths that surround the voyager, his strengths and vulnerabilities, as well as the notion of the native gaze.

 I interpret and transform my observations of life and reality through this lens of ritual and tradition, digressing at times into quixotic projections of absurdity as I examine constructed ecologies as a thing that can be harnessed, unleashed and transformed.

-In my practice I use wood and metal as well as more common mediums such as plaster, concrete and paper.
-Two other mediums allow me to describe growth and change over time and these are video and living plant material.
+In my practice I use wood and metal as well as other media such as plaster, concrete and paper.
+Two other seemingly disparate media allow me to describe growth and change over time and these are video and living plant material.
 Throughout various stages of production, I let my work speak to me, allowing for autosuggestion to occur through the direct manipulation of materials.

-In parallel with my practice, I operate a gallery/residency called Phoenix Athens which offers artists from around the globe with the time and space they require to develop and showcase their practice.
-This has allowed me to develop my skills as a mentor and witness, document and share the myriad permutations of form given to vision and the transformative power that art has on individuals, on society.
+In parallel with my practice, I operate a gallery/residency called Phoenix Athens which provides artists from around the globe with the time and space they require to develop and showcase their practice.
+This has allowed me to develop my skills as a mentor and to witness, document and share the myriad permutations of form and the transformative power that art has on individuals and on society.